-This is why you should never give your dog any humans foods that you wouldn’t eat.
-For sushi, this cautionary approach is even more important for your dog’s sake.
-In any case, no matter what the reason for your dog’s sickness, be sure to provide them with plenty of fresh water in order to avoid dehydration.
+Never give a dog human foods that you would not eat.
+For sushi, this approach is even more important for your dog’s sake.
+No matter the reason for sickness, provide plenty of fresh water to avoid dehydration.

-Bring your dog to a veterinarian if they’re sick and getting worse from consuming contaminated or rotten raw foods because bacteria and parasites may overwhelm their body.
+Bring your dog to a trusted veterinarian if they are sick or getting worse.
+Consumption of contaminated or rotten raw foods is sometimes serious.
+Bacteria and/or parasites may overwhelm their body.

 Conclusion on Sushi

-While not very economical, occasionally giving some sushi to your pet dog should be harmless.
-Be sure to only offer them the kind that doesn’t contain avocados, spices or other questionable ingredients.
-Of course, never provide oldish leftover sushi to your dog.
-No pun intended but doing so is a recipe for disaster.
-Remember that sushi has raw seafood as a main component which can quickly spoil and sicken any canine.
+Giving a small amount of sushi to a pet dog is usually harmless.
+Be sure to only feed the kinds that do not contain avocados, spices or other questionable ingredients.
+Never provide oldish leftover sushi to a dog.
+Doing so is a recipe for doggie disaster.
+Sushi often has raw seafood that can quickly spoil and sicken any dog.